The core mission of the Integrated Marine Observing Network (IMON) is to bring together UK sustained ocean observing.

 Information on the UK sustained ocean observing and monitoring network can be found on United Kingdom Directory of Marine Observing Systems.

-Dr Matthew Palmer (NOC) is Chair of the IMON alongside the Vice-Chair, Dr Alejandro Gallego (Marine Scotland Science, Scottish Government).
+Dr Matthew Palmer (PML) is Chair of IMON alongside the Vice-chair, Dr Alejandro Gallego (Marine Scotland Science, Scottish Government).
 They co-ordinate ongoing activity throughout the year and are responsible for regular reporting of group activity and progress directly to the Marine Science Co-ordination Committee (MSCC).

 The Executive Team consists of invited representatives from institutions, organisations and industries that contribute significantly to the UK marine observing system: